 According to a new study published in the International Journal of Dermatology on January 21, intralesional immunotherapy may be more effective than traditional cryotherapy for the treatment of wart lesions.
 Intralesional immunotherapy involves injecting an antigen into the wart itself, thereby inducing an immune response in the form of antibodies.
 Cryotherapy is essentially freezing the wart off with liquid nitrogen.
 For this study, the researchers used candida as the antigen and administered treatment every three weeks until “complete improvement,” with a maximum of three sessions.
 The cryotherapy was performed until the wart was eliminated, with a maximum of 10 sessions.
 Of the 60 patients, 30 in each group, 76.7% were cured by immunotherapy and 56.7% by cryotherapy.

 Plantar warts can be very uncomfortable.
-If you need your feet checked, contact our doctors from Westfield Foot & Ankle Specialists.
-Our podiatrists will assist you with all of your foot and ankle needs.
+If you need your feet checked, contact one of our podiatrists from Westfield Foot & Ankle Specialists.
+Our doctors will assist you with all of your foot and ankle needs.

 About Plantar Warts